-Our vision is for all city residents to maximize their career potential, and all employers have the human resources to grow and prosper – a workforce system that works.
+Vision: Our vision is for all city residents to maximize their career potential, and all employers to have the human resources to grow and prosper – we are creating a workforce system that works.

 Value: We believe that every resident deserves the opportunity for meaningful work and a hopeful future.

 Mayor Scott Announces $55 Million Investment to Put Baltimore Back to Work and Ensure Equitable Economic Recovery from COVID-19